 - Consultation on the Proposal for a Trial of an Electric Vehicle Charging Hub for Residents

 Proposals include an Induction Pad charging and a Residential Electric Car Club at Stony Stratford Medical Centre car park MK11 1YA.

 Trial 3: Domestic energy balancing

-The domestic energy balancing trial will investigate ways to balance the peaks of electricity use associated with charging electric vehicles.
+The Domestic Energy Balancing EV Charging project aims to investigate ways to balance the peaks of electricity use associated with charging electric vehicles at home.

 Trial 4: On-street residential induction charging